-We can see that Layer 3 Ping and Layer 4 TCP Connect has succeeded if we look at the top line, but Layer 7 200OK has failed.
-These monitoring results provide enough information to indicate that routing is OK and there is a service running on the relevant port, but the website is not responding correctly to the page requested.
-It's now time to look at the webserver and the Library > Real Server Monitor section to see the details of the failing monitor.
+We can see that Layer 3 Ping and Layer 4 TCP Connect has succeeded if we look at the top line, but Layer 7 2000K has failed.
+These monitoring results provide enough information to indicate that routing

 Option Description None In this mode, the Real Server is not monitored and is always up and running correctly.
 The None setting is helpful for situations where monitoring upsets a server and for services that should not join in the fail-over action of the ADC.
 It is a route to host unreliable or legacy systems that are not primary to H/A operations.
 Use this monitoring method with any service type.
 Ping/ICMP Echo In this mode, the ADC sends an ICMP echo request to the IP of the content server.
 If a valid echo response is received, the ADC deems the Real Server up and running, and traffic throughput to the server continues.
 It will also keep the service available on a H/A pair.
 This monitoring method is usable with any service type.
 TCP Connection A TCP connection is made to the Real Server and immediately broken without sending any data in this mode.
 If the connection succeeds, the ADC deems the Real Server to be up and running.
 This monitoring method is usable with any service type, and UDP services are currently not appropriate for TCP Connection monitoring.
 ICMP Unreachable The ADC will send a UDP health check to the server and mark the Real Server as unavailable if it receives an ICMP port unreachable message.
 This method can be helpful when you need to check if a UDP service port is available on a server, such as DNS port 53.
 RDP In this mode, a TCP connection initializes as explained in the ICMP Unreachable method.
 After the connection initializes, a Layer 7 RDP connection is requested.
 If the link is confirmed, the ADC deems the Real Server to be up and running.
 This monitoring method is usable with any Microsoft terminal server.
 200 OK In this method, a TCP connection initializes to the Real Server.
 After the connection succeeds, the ADC sends the Real Server an HTTP request.
 An HTTP response is waited for and checked for the "200 OK" response code.
 The ADC deems the Real Server up and running if the "200 OK" response code is received.
 If the ADC does not receive a "200 OK" response code for any reason, including timeouts, failure to connect, and other reasons, the ADC marks the Real Server unavailable.
 This monitoring method is only valid for use with HTTP and accelerated HTTP service types.
 If a Layer 4 Service type is used for an HTTP server, it is useable if SSL is not in use on the Real Server or handled appropriately by the "Content SSL" facility.
 DICOM A TCP connection initializes to the Real Server in DICOM mode, and an Echoscu "Associate Request" is made to the Real Server on connection.
 A conversation that includes an "Associate Accept" from the content server, a transfer of a small amount of data followed by a "Release Request," then "Release Response" successfully concludes the monitor.
 If the monitor does not complete successfully, then the Real Server is regarded as down for any reason.
 User Defined Any monitor configured in the Real Server Monitoring section will appear in the list.